eostermueller/load-test-in-a-box/README.md

 * Runs on MS-Win, Mac, and Linux
 * Pure Java (and I guess browser)
 * Uber jar distribution
-* Can install from a USB stick, no internet access required.
+* Installs from a USB stick, no internet access required.